 How to identify a narcissist in your life?

-- They offer unsolicited advice all the time.
+- Narcissists offer unsolicited advice all the time.
 They seize opportunities to demonstrate their superior knowledge.

 - He/she can’t wait in line and hates it when someone doesn’t pick up their phone.
 They believe they deserve special treatment and want their needs to be fulfilled immediately.
 They live life with a sense of entitlement and expect the world to revolve around them.

-- They have high ambitions but instead of working hard to get there, they believe they are destined for greatness.
-They believe they are naturally special and deserve only the best.
+- Narcissists have high ambitions.
+However, instead of working hard to get there, they believe they are destined for greatness.
+Narcissists believe they are naturally special and deserve only the best.
 They obsess over status symbols and belittle others who don’t quite fit in.

-- They are charming till the time you keep the praise and appreciation flowing.
-As soon as you criticize them, the relationship is over.
+- These persons are charming till the time you keep the praise and appreciation flowing.
+But as soon as you criticize them, the relationship is over.

-- They are the competitive They need to win everywhere, be it in a video game, office or a lottery.
-They have to turn out superior to everybody else.
-They can never celebrate anyone’s success because it would mean someone else won this time.
+- Narcissists are competitive.
+They need to win everywhere, be it in a video game, office or a lottery.
+Turning out superior to everybody else is important to them.
+Consequently, they can never celebrate anyone’s success because it would mean someone else won this time.

 - They are pros at keeping grudges since they take every criticism and disapproval very personally.
-They never forget an insult and never get over it either.
-They most likely take revenge either now or in the future.
+If you insult them or criticize them, they will never forget it or get over it either.
+Most likely, they will take revenge either now or in the future.

 - They never own up to their faults.
-They blame it on others as a defense mechanism almost immediately.
+Blaming others is a defense mechanism they use almost immediately.